What you should know:

 In domestic hedgehogs the self-anointing reflex is triggered by new smells and tastes.
 Hedgehogs will contour their bodies and deposit foamy spittle onto their quills.
 Some hedgehogs will self-anoint with food or poop.
 This seems more common among light colored hedgehogs.
 These hedgehogs may need more frequent baths.

-Hedgehog rely on high-quality dry cat foods to make up the majority of their nutrition needs.
+Hedgehog owners rely on high-quality dry cat foods to make up the majority of their pets nutrition needs.
 It should be around 30% protein or higher and under 15% fat.
 We use a mix of several high quality cat foods as well as Hedgehog Precision.
-This should be supplemented by a variety of other foods offered as treats such as mealworms, crickets.
-Small amounts of veggies and fruit can also be offered as treats.
+This should be supplemented insects such as mealworms, usually offered as treats.
+Small amounts of veggies and fruit can also be offered as occasional treats, but should be fed cautiously.
 Consider if the food could be a choking hazard before feeding it to your hedgehog.
 Raisins, grapes, nuts, chocolate, and most dairy products should be avoided.

 Aspen is the prefered bedding material for many owners.
 Cedar is toxic and should always be avoided.
-Kiln dried Pine, cardboard shavings, or fleece cage liners are also good options.
+Kiln dried Pine, paper shavings, or fleece cage liners are also good options.

 Light & Temperature

-Hedgehogs are by nature nocturnal mammals, Despite the fact that they sleep during the day, they still should be situated in a bright room during the day and a dark room at night, to mimic what they would have in a natural environment.
+Hedgehogs are by nature nocturnal mammals, Despite the fact that they sleep during the day, they do not require a dark room.
+They should be situated in a room with natural light.
 Additionally, they need to be kept warm.
-Owners should be prepared to provide a heating source like a ceramic heat emitter lamp on a thermostat to maintain their cage temperature at 75 degrees.
+Owners should be prepared to provide a heating source like a ceramic heat emitter lamp on a thermostat to maintain their cage temperature at 75-80 degrees.

 Wobbly Hedgehog Syndrome

 Wobbly Hedgehog Syndrome is a degenerative neurological disease characterized by progressive paralysis.
 The exact cause of the WHS is unknown.
 Many suspect heredity as a leading cause, however this theory may be debated, as the disease is predominant only in the domesticated hedgehog, but not significantly reported in wild hedgehogs.
-Studies have indicated there also appears to be some nutritional role in the cause of the disease.
 There is no statistical evidence of gender bias in hedgehogs reported as having the disease.
 Studies have shown the onset of WHS commonly occurs under two years of age.
 The progress from clinical signs to complete paralysis and death varies, has been reported to generally occur within 15 months following onset.
 There is no known cure or successful treatment for WHS.
 Euthanasia may be suggested over supportive care when the quality of life is compromised.
-Although no evidence of infectious nature has been observed, other illnesses and diseases many present with similar symptoms.
-WHS can only be diagnosed by a postmortem examination of the central nervous system tissue (necropsy).
+No evidence of infectious nature has been observed.
+Many other illnesses and diseases present with similar symptoms, which has lead to many misdiagnoses by veterinarians that rarely treat hedgehogs or do not specialize in the species.
+It is highly recommended you research to find an exotic veterinarian that actively treats multiple hedgehogs and keeps up with new findings on the species.
+If you are immediately told your hedgehog has WHS, get a second opinion.
+WHS can only be diagnosed by a postmortem (after death) examination of the central nervous system tissue (necropsy).
+Veterinarians that are well versed in hedgehog care do not throw around a WHS diagnoses lightly and will exhaust efforts to check for other conditions before they give a tentative WHS diagnoses.